John J. Marchi

-John Joseph Marchi (May 20, 1921 – April 25, 2009) was an American attorney and jurist who represented Staten Island in the New York State Senate for 50 years.
-Marchi (pronounced MAR-key), a Republican, retired on December 31, 2006, from the seat that he had held since January 1, 1957.
-He was the Republican nominee for Mayor of New York City in 1969 and 1973.
+John Joseph Marchi (born Giovanni Marchi; May 20, 1921 – April 25, 2009) was an American Republican Party politician and attorney from Staten Island, New York.
+Marchi served in the New York State Senate from 1957 to 2006, making him the longest-serving state legislator in New York history.
+He was also the Republican nominee for Mayor of New York City in 1969 and 1973.